contact information | pricing | options | comments about the rods

 Galleries

-Then there's the recent trip I took with Don Manning.
+hen there's a trip I took with Don Manning.
 This page has quite a bit of "fish pictures," so if you're not into that it might be better to let it go.

-fish on!
 Occasionally I go back to hill country, and chase the fish of my youth.
-Largemouth, small mouth, sunfish and yes, trout.
-The last few adventures were in North Carolina. x
+Large mouth, small mouth, sunfish and yes, trout.
+The last few adventures were in North Carolina.

 Marge's sister lives in Mt.
 Airy, MD.
 Over the years, we've made several trip up to visit with George and Phyllis.
 On one occasion I got to eat Christmas dinner with Santa.
 But that's another story.